 I live in New England where the four seasons still predominates the rhythm of our culture and connects us to nature.
 My color choices - the warm earth tones of autumn, the light replenishment of spring, the deep decadence of summer, and the search for warmth during the blue winter months create a poetry of subjects and visual sensations that infuse my landscapes and still-lives.
 The moods and energies of these paintings change with each passing season.

-My art is greatly influenced by my desire for human connection.
-I try to use beautiful colors and familiar subject matter that is accessible and engaging.
+It is my nature to pursue human connection.
+And so in my art I use beautiful colors and familiar subject matter that is accessible and engaging.
+My intention is to connect to humanity.
 I think that my paintings reflect the work of a man who is kind, engaging, and who is mindful of his life.
-So it is with intention that I am mindful to be a heart-centered artist.
 I think this energy travels from me, down my brush, and onto my canvases - and hopefully to those who engage the art.